OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-31.md

 ## Numbers 31:29

-take it from their half and give it to Eleazar the priest as an offering to the Lord.
+take it from their share, and present it to Eleazar the priest as a contribution to the Lord.

 ## Numbers 31:30